dome33/ml-project-2-syc-group/README.md

 More informations on the scripts to process the data can be found in the [dedicated README.md](https://github.com/CS-433/ml-project-2-syc-group/blob/main/src/data/README.md)

-To generate the full training and test sets, run the following commands:
+To generate the full training and test sets, run the following commands from the root of the project:
 ```bash
 python src/data/existing_datasets.py
 python src/data/custom_dataset.py --process --destination_path ./data/custom_dataset